 Papering over mediocrity

-Every week for over four years you had one or both of these guys driving Monday Night RAW and carrying the show.
-Two of the biggest stars in WWF/E history doing their best work.
+Every week for over four years you had one or both of these guys driving Monday Night RAW and carrying the show, while over on Nitro you had the NWO doing the same before the wheels fell off.
+Two of the biggest stars in WWF/E history doing their best work while some of the other big stars from WWE history were doing the same on another channel.
 The Mount Rushmore of Vince McMahon Jr’s ownership tenure has both of these guys on it and they were there at the same time.
-Everyone else on the show save Degeneration X was boosted by having them around to play off of, especially prior to mid-1999 when Kurt Angle, Chris Jericho and some others began to arrive.
+Everyone else on the show save Degeneration X was boosted by having them around to play off of, especially in the early years.
 Mick Foley and Triple H would not have gotten where they did without the Rock and Austin to work against.
-Jericho debuted in a back and forth on the mic with the Rock.
+Chris Jericho debuted in a back and forth on the mic with the Rock and immediately showedhe could hang.
 Kurt Angle became a certified main eventer working with Rock and later Austin.
 Both men would have a long promo segment (sometimes more), backstage vignettes, and a match almost every week.
 When Austin or the Rock came out it was a put down the remote and drop everything you’re doing moment.
 Sounds great, right?